fltk-rs/fltk-rs/FAQ.md

 ### Can I cache a previous build of the FLTK library?
 You can use the fltk-bundled feature and use either the CFLTK_BUNDLE_DIR or CFLTK_BUNDLE_URL to point to the location of your cached cfltk and fltk libraries.

+### How can I target FLTK 1.3?
+You can't.
+Adding support in fltk-rs for FLTK 1.3 is non-trivial.
+However, interested parties can contribute to the repo if such effort is needed.

 ## Deployment